numandev1/react-native-keys/README.md

 ## Test Security

 you can decompile **APK/IPA** by this package [react-native-decompiler](https://www.npmjs.com/package/react-native-decompiler 'react-native-decompiler') and can find public and secure keys. you will not find secure keys.

+# Alternative Package

+This package full alternative of [react-native-config](https://github.com/luggit/react-native-config) and [react-native-dotenv](https://github.com/goatandsheep/react-native-dotenv)

+The above-mentioned packages do not provide any **security** for **environment variables** as well as these packages are not as fast as the **react-native-keys** package because it does not use JSI (JavaScript Interface).

 ## Meta